PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   <i>M goroutines being scheduled over N threads.</i>
 </p>

+Goroutines can also be called stackful corotuines because each goroutine has its own stack.
 Back in the day, Goroutines used a segmented stack.
 The goroutine started with a small stack and whenever the goroutine needed to put something on the stack and but it was out of space, a new `segment` would be created and that segment would become part of the goroutine's stack[^cloudflare_how_stacks_are_handled_in_go].

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194678763-e46a29a3-1c42-4500-8332-cf2e0ddf9171.png" />